vartiaiv/Green-Learning/README.md

 ## Running the code
 ### Command line
 You can use command line to run the python scripts.
 Make sure to have the correct conda environment activated.
+The expected run directory is the top level directory i.e. `Green-Learning/`.

+The FF_CNN training steps can be run separately via scripts `getkernel.py`, `getfeature.py` and `getweights.py` OR in one go using `train.py` and tested using test.py

+The LENET5 can be trained and tested in `main.py` or separately via `train_lenet.py` and `test_lenet.py`.
+Script `time_test.py` is like `main.py` but uses PyTorch Timer to clock the run times for training and testing.

+## References
+[1] C.-C. J. Kuo, M. Zhang, S. Li, J. Duan, and Y. Chen, “Interpretable convolutional neural networks via feedforward design,” Journal of Visual Communication and         Image Representation, vol. 60, pp. 346–359, Apr.
+2019, doi: 10.1016/j.jvcir.2019.03.010.

+[2] jialiduan, “Interpretable_CNNs_via_Feedforward_design.”
+Feb.
+07, 2023.
+Accessed: Mar.
+09, 2023.
+[Online].
+Available: https://github.com/davidsonic/Interpretable_CNNs_via_Feedforward_Design

+[3] Y. Lecun, L. Bottou, Y. Bengio, and P. Haffner, “Gradient-based learning applied to document recognition,” Proceedings of the IEEE, vol. 86, no. 11, pp. 2278–2324, 1998, doi: 10.1109/5.726791.